 And soonest our best men with thee do go,

 Rest of their bones, and soul’s delivery.

-Here, the speaker says that the best men seem to experience death the soonest.
+Here in ‘Death, be not Proud‘, the speaker says that the best men seem to experience death the soonest.
 While others have long questioned why it seems as if the best people die soonest, the speaker offers an answer here, suggesting that the best among men deserve to experience the peaceful rest of death sooner, without having to endure the agonies of a long life on the earth.
 The speaker describes Death as “rest of their bones” and “soul’s delivery”.
 Both of these descriptions make Death seem like a welcome friend who comes to graciously offer rest and peace and the deliverance of one’s soul from an earthly body where pain and suffering abide.